johnbintz/what-did-they-say/readme.txt

 filters, create the directory `wp-content/transcript-filters`.

 **What Did They Say?!?** puts a menu item under Options.
 It also adds a meta box to post editing and a new column in the Edit Posts lists which indicates how many transcripts are awaiting approval.
+The Import Transcripts option appears under Tools.

 == Frequently Asked Questions ==